astropy/astropy/docs/time/index.rst

 .. note:: The operation of setting an array element to `numpy.ma.masked` (missing) *overwrites* the actual time data and therefore there is no way to recover the original value.
-In this sense the `numpy.ma.masked` value behaves just like any other valid |Time| value when setting.
+In this sense, the `numpy.ma.masked` value behaves just like any other valid |Time| value when setting.
 This is similar to how `Pandas missing data
    <https://pandas.pydata.org/pandas-docs/stable/missing_data.html>`_ works,
    but somewhat different from `NumPy masked arrays
    <https://docs.scipy.org/doc/numpy/reference/maskedarray.html>`_ which
    maintain a separate mask array and retain the underlying data.
 In the
    |Time| object the ``mask`` attribute is read-only and cannot be directly set.

+..
+EXAMPLE END

 Once one or more values in the object are masked, any operations will propagate those values as masked, and access to format attributes such